 It remains unclear, but for small businesses, we expect that the fee payer, such as the recruitment business, will not have any additional obligations other than the existing requirement to submit a quarterly intermediaries’ return to HMRC, with details of workers placed with clients where they do not operate PAYE.

-How will the proposed IR35 change impact recruitment/service sector businesses and their clients?
+How will the proposed IR35 change impact recruitment and service sector businesses and their clients?

 Medium and large businesses in the private sector will need to determine whether the IR35 rules apply to an engagement and formally notify the ultimate fee payer, such as a recruitment business or agency that pays the worker’s intermediary.